awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-vpcendpoint.md

 ## Properties<a name="aws-resource-ec2-vpcendpoint-properties"></a>

 `PolicyDocument`  <a name="cfn-ec2-vpcendpoint-policydocument"></a>
-A policy to attach to the endpoint that controls access to the service\.
+\(Interface and gateway endpoints\) A policy to attach to the endpoint that controls access to the service\.
 The policy must be in valid JSON format\.
 If this parameter is not specified, we attach a default policy that allows full access to the service\.
 *Required*: No
 *Type*: Json
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)